For Spring 2022, Coastline College, Golden West College, and Orange Coast College are holding about two/thirds of classes in person.

 Trustees have mandated the use of face coverings by all individuals while on campus or at District facilities, regardless of vaccination status, subject to the following: face coverings may be removed in rooms where only a single individual is present, face coverings may be removed when individuals are eating or drinking and appropriate spacing is maintained, and face coverings may be removed outdoors if efforts are taken to avoid close contact with others.
 Face covering alternatives are allowable in limited cases.

 The Board unanimously adopted a COVID-19 vaccination mandate for students, faculty, staff, managers, and trustees on August 24, 2021.
 All those with medical or religious/strongly held belief exemptions will be required to participate in weekly testing.
 The mandate for faculty, staff, managers, and trustees requires proof of vaccination or an exemption request be uploaded by December 1, 2021, or prior to coming on campus for any new hires.
-Students are asked to upload their proof of vaccination or exemption status through the health and safety platform Cleared4 by January 24, 2022.
+Students were asked to upload their proof of vaccination or exemption status through the health and safety platform Cleared4 by January 24, 2022.
+Students enrolled for spring 2022 after January 24, 2022 should follow the same directions.
 Directions for uploading the documents were sent to students on December 5, 2021.
 Booster shots are encouraged for all those eligible.

 Coastline College, Golden West College, and Orange Coast College are offering vaccines provided through Orange County on their campuses.
 Please visit the Coast District's Take Your Shot webpage to learn more.
 If vaccinated elsewhere, the Coast District accepts legible images of vaccination documentation for all vaccines accepted by the World Health Organization.

 All employees and students will be required to test weekly for Covid-19 unless they have submitted proof of vaccination.
-Employee testing will begin the week of January 3, 2022.
-Student testing will begin the first day of the Spring semester, January 31, 2022.
+Employee testing started the week of January 3, 2022.
+Student testing started on the first day of the spring semester, January 31, 2022.
 Testing sites are available at each of the campuses.
 On-campus testing is designated for those registered with Cleared4 under established protocols for faculty, staff, and students.

 COVID-19 PCR Diagnostic tests from pharmacies and other medical labs will be accepted if the name and birth date of the person along with the test date are included.
 Results from home test kits cannot be accepted.
-Antibody or antigen tests cannot be accepted.
+Antibody tests cannot be accepted.
+Antigen tests will be accepted.

 If you have been exposed to a known case and are unvaccinated, you should get tested for the virus through your health care provider or county testing sites.
 If you are exposed and symptomotic regardless of vaccination status, you should also be tested.
 Please should notify your dean (faculty) or supervisor (staff/management) by email or phone.
 Students may choose to notify the Health Center or inform a trusted individual who will notify the Health Center and President's Office.
 For employees, the initial point of contact (dean or supervisor) is responsible for notifying HR.
 Your point of contact and HR will reach out to you as needed for follow up.
 If you are feeling unwell, do not come to campus or visit a District site for any reason.
 Report to your dean, supervisor, or faculty member by phone or email.